 The Inverse-Square Law tells us that sound level intensity decreases by 75% for every doubling of distance from the source.
 In simpler terms, sound intensity is quartered for every doubling of distance.

 A directional microphone 1-3 inches away from the mouth is close enough to effectively “reject” unwanted sounds.
-The vocals are so loud relative to everything else in the microphone and so the signal is mostly vocals.
+The vocals are so loud relative to everything else in the microphone, so the signal is mostly vocals.

 The signal won't be as pure as a vocal performance in a studio isolation room but will be clean given the circumstances.